projectawakening/builder-examples/smart-assembly-scaffold/readme.md

 - Ensure that your `.env` files in `packages/contracts` and `packages/client` point to the correct deployed instances.
 For Garnet or other devnets, the `WORLD_ADDRESS` and related RPC endpoints must match the environment you are deploying to.

-### Step 3: 🌐 Client UI Environment Variables and Considerations
+### Step 4: 🌐 dApp Environment Variables and Considerations

-The Smart Assembly Scaffold’s client UI leverages a `<SmartObjectContext>` to provide read-only blockchain primitives, such as smart assembly info.
+The Smart Assembly Scaffold’s client UI (dApp) leverages a `<SmartObjectContext>` to provide read-only blockchain primitives, such as smart assembly info.
 These primitives require access to a deployed world instance and a corresponding World API service to function correctly.
 This typically means working against an environment like Nova or Stillness, where dedicated API HTTP and WebSocket endpoints are available.

-By connecting to these endpoints, the client UI can stream real-time updates over WebSockets, enabling dynamic state changes and real-time feedback within your dApp.
+By connecting to these endpoints, the dApp can stream real-time updates over WebSockets, enabling dynamic state changes and real-time feedback within your dApp.
 To fully realize this functionality, you’ll need properly configured environment variables that point to a running instance of the World API service.

-### Step 4: 💻 Configuring the Client UI Environment Variables
+### Step 5: 💻 Configuring dApp Environment Variables

 1. Copy the `.envsample` file in `./packages/client/` to `.env`:
    ```bash